-- Does the pet appear to have any behavioral problems?
-(E.g. aggression, excessive barking)
+- Does the pet have any behavioral problems like aggression or excessive barking?

 Keep in mind that some pets can get nervous in new situations and their behavior is not necessarily reflective of how they will act once they are acclimated to a new environment.

-- Renting single-family home without use of a real estate agent
+- Renting a single-family home without use of a real estate agent

 - Buildings with four units or less where the landlord occupies one of the units